valhuber/LogicBank/README.md

 The example shown below is a _typical_ example of multi-table logic.

-> You may find it helpful to begin with [this tutorial using a basic example](https://github.com/valhuber/LogicBankTutorial).
+> You may find it helpful to begin with [this Tutorial, using a basic example](https://github.com/valhuber/LogicBankTutorial).

 ## Why - Simple Cocktail-Napkin Spec Explodes into Massive Legacy Code